-Emotional intelligence is a popular construct associated to business, education, health, and more recently sport.
+Emotional intelligence is a popular construct associated with business, education, health, and more recently sport.
 There is clear evidence to substantiate that emotional intelligence is beneficial for performance.
-A number of characteristics associated to emotional intelligence include, self-awareness, self-regulation, motivation, empathy and relationship management.
-But how can we harness our emotional intelligence so that it enhances teaching practices.
+A number of characteristics associated with emotional intelligence include self-awareness, self-regulation, motivation, empathy, and relationship management.
+But how can we harness our emotional intelligence so that it enhances teaching practices?

 - Develop routines that allow you to enhance your own self-awareness when dealing with students.